Enter your email address below and subscribe to our newsletter

 The classic side dish served with kung pao cauliflower is Jasmine rice.
 It perfectly balances the bold flavour of the kung pao cauliflower with its natural fragrance and fluffy texture.

-If you prefer to add fibre into your system, you can also enjoy the dish with brown rice or quinoa.
-Other great options can be fried rice with egg or with chow mien, which is a stir-fried noodle.
+If you prefer adding fiber to your system, you can enjoy the dish with brown rice or quinoa.
+Other great options include fried rice with egg or chow mien, a stir-fried noodle.

 How to Store and Reheat Kung Pao cauliflower?

-Once the cauliflower has cooled down, transfer it into an airtight container to keep it refrigerated.
-It can be stored in the fridge for up to 3 days.
-And, freezing it is not recommended as the vegetables become mushy and soggy when thawed and may even lose their authentic taste.
+Once the cauliflower has cooled, transfer it to an airtight container to keep it refrigerated.
+It can be stored in the fridge for up to three days.
+Freezing is not recommended, as the vegetables will become mushy and soggy when thawed and may even lose their authentic taste.

-Using the stovetop is one of the best ways to ensure even heating of the kung pao cauliflower.
-Add half a teaspoon of cooking oil and reheat the cauliflower on medium low heat for 3 to 4 minutes.
+Using the stovetop is one of the best ways to ensure proper heating of the kung pao cauliflower.
+Add half a teaspoon of cooking oil and reheat the cauliflower on medium-low heat for 3 to 4 minutes.
 Spread the food on a pan and stir occasionally to prevent burning.
-Using a microwave to reheat the kung pao cauliflower is another useful method.
-Spread out the cauliflower evenly on a plate and add a tablespoon of water, cover with a microwave safe lid and spin for 1 minute until warm.
+Another useful method is to use a microwave to reheat the kung pao cauliflower.
+Spread out the cauliflower evenly on a plate, add a tablespoon of water, cover with a microwave-safe lid, and spin for one minute until warm.

 Kung Pao Cauliflower